-Additional information on FERPA, as defined by the U.S. Department of Education may be obtained at FERPA.
+Additional information on FERPA, as defined by the U.S. Department of Education may be obtained at https://studentprivacy.ed.gov/ferpa.

 Drug and Alcohol Abuse Prevention

 The Columbus Board of Education maintains a drug-free workplace in full compliance with all applicable federal, state, and local laws.
 Tobacco in any form may not be used in school buildings, school grounds, or in school-controlled vehicles.